passwordless-id/webauthn/README.md

 await client.isLocalAuthenticator()
 ```

 This promise returns `true` or `false` depending on whether the device itself can act as authenticator.
-Otherwise, an "extern" authenticator like a smartphone or usb security key can be used.
+Otherwise, a "roaming" authenticator like a smartphone or usb security key can be used.
 This information is mainly used for information messages and user guidance.